Internship Frequently Asked Questions

-Although most internships receive three credits, including most full-time, summer internships, the department coordinator will make the final decision on the number of credits a student will receive for their internship/co-op.
+Although most internships receive three credits, including most full-time, summer internships, the department internship coordinator will make the final decision on the number of credits a student will receive for their internship.
 If there is a particular component of the internship that is extraordinary, additional credits may sometimes be awarded, but it is the exception, not the rule.

 I want to stay at my current internship for another semester.
 Can I register for more credits?

 I have tried to contact my faculty supervisor but they do not respond.
-Can this affect whether or not I pass my internship?
+Can this affect whether or not I pass my academic internship?

-When is the outcome paper due?
+When is the outcomes paper due?

 The outcomes paper is due by Monday before finals week (14th week of the fall/spring semester) OR if your faculty supervisor requests it earlier or grants an extension, then you would go by their deadline.
 All students should also complete the student evaluation online at the web address that is emailed to you during the final third of the semester.
 Please email your outcomes paper to ELCM (email@example.com) and one copy to your faculty supervisor.